 - Celebrity Edition: The 2014 Disney Channel revival features current Disney Channel stars participating with regular contestants in every episode.

 - Color-Coded for Your Convenience: Markers of various colors were provided to help players with answers to convey such as "Jolly Green Giant" and "Devil with the Blue Dress On".

 - Distaff Counterpart: Vicki Lawrence in daytime, Bert Convy (later Robb Weller) in syndication.

 - Freudian Slip: On one episode, Bob Hilton accidentally introduced Bert Convy as "Bert Lawrence".

 - Game-Breaking Bug: An unusual trope for a live-action game show - there seems to be a lot of miscommunication between the judges in terms of what exactly is allowed and whether or not the contestants are able to guess the word in time.

 - Opening Narration: Convy's version used the following: "Welcome to the quick draw game that everyone can play!
 It's Win, Lose, or Draw!
 Come on in and join our host, Bert Convy!
 With Bert's guests...(announcer lists off each celebrity partner, as a caricature of each is revealed on the sketch pad)...And one more time, Bert Convy! (caricature of Bert is revealed)"

-- Pilot: A pilot was taped on November 2, 1986 with Bert Convy as host, and the celebrity guests being Loni Anderson and Betty White vs. Tony Danza and Burt Reynolds.
+- Pilot: The syndicated version had a pilot taped on November 2, 1986, with Bert Convy as host, Rod Roddy announcing, and the celebrity guests being Loni Anderson and Betty White vs. Tony Danza and Burt Reynolds.
 It aired as a special sneak preview episode.